Back to Insights

 This means making hard choices:

-• One primary metric for each business question, not three alternatives
+• One primary metric for each business question, not three alternatives.
+If you're evaluating paid media efficiency, pick CPA from GA4 or ROAS from Google Ads — not both

 Will the single metric be perfect?
 No. But a slightly imperfect metric that everyone uses beats a theoretically perfect metric that nobody trusts.

 If your dashboards disagree, the fix isn't in the data team's hands.
-It requires a conversation between functions about what you're actually trying to achieve and how you'll know if you're achieving it.
+It requires a conversation between marketing, finance, and product about what you're actually trying to achieve and how you'll know if you're achieving it.
+This is fundamentally a coordination problem, not a data problem.

 That conversation is uncomfortable because it exposes disagreements that have been papered over with dashboard complexity.
 But until you have it, you're not actually measuring performance.
 You're measuring the ability of each team to justify its own existence.